Leone-Migone/GridPathfindingVisualizer/README.md

 - `coordinates`: Position in grid
 - `target`: Whether it's a start/end point
 - `parent`: Used for backtracking the path
+- `wall`: Used for marking wall cells of the grid

 ---